hseera/nfrtojmx/README.md

 ### Execution

 ```
+1: Use the baseprofile_template.xlsx to create your NFR requirements.
+Do not change the xlsx file name.
+Currently it is hardcoded.
-Once above prequisites are setup, execute the python script
+2: Once above prequisites are setup, execute the convert.py python script
 ```

 ## Improvements

-* Take this approach further to add the payload into the script too
+* Pass NFR template as a parameter to the conversion script
 ## Authors

 * **Harinder Seera** - *Initial work* - [OzPerf](https://ozperf.com/)